Two wins does not make us world-beaters - Fagerson

-Six Nations: Two wins does not make us world-beaters - Scotland's Fagerson
+Six Nations 2023: Two wins does not make us world-beaters, says Scotland's Matt Fagerson

 Last updated on .From the section Scottish Rugby